Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality contributions in real space

-The quantities are nominally defined at the lattice scale.
-Physical observables will be coarse grained.
-However the local marker in particular nominally requires a fully gapped system to become well defined.
-The present case of nearly gapless Majorana fermion background produces complications.
-Our reformulation of a local marker $M_1$ constraining contributions to a bulk region partially ameliorates this issue.
+We use a local marker $M_1$ that modifies the conventional local marker $M_0$ for contributions arising near the boundary, thereby more effectively constraining contributions to a bulk region, to minimize this issue.
 Comparing to the scalar spin chirality, which has no ambiguities in its lattice scale definition, we find that both measures show the same qualitative features such as monopole/dipole/quadrupole chirality patterns.
 We thus gain confidence that these features will remain visible upon coarse graining when measured in experiment.